Multiplicity of solutions to a class of degenerate elliptic equations in both sub-critical and critical cases: Proof of Theorem

 Using (\ref{MP1}) and Lemma \ref{MPL}, we obtain

-Hence, by the Mountain Pass Theorem, we obtain another non-trivial critical point $\Tilde{u}$ of the functional $I_\mu$ with energy $I_\mu(\Tilde{u})=c_\mu>0$.
+Hence, by the Mountain Pass Theorem, we obtain another critical point $\Tilde{u}$ of the functional $I_\mu$ with energy $I_\mu(\Tilde{u})=c_\mu>0$.
+Since $c_\mu>0$, one can conclude that $\Tilde{u}\not\equiv 0$.
 Thus, $\Tilde{u}\neq u_\mu,$ which contradicts our assumption.
 Consequently, the problem (\ref{ME1}) admits at least two non-zero, non-negative solutions.
-In particular, when $n=1,\lambda\geq 1$, then \cite[Theorem 2.6]{KS} guarantees that the solutions are positive.\\
+In particular, when $n=1,\lambda\geq 1$, then \cite[Theorem 2.6]{KS} guarantees that the solutions are strictly positive.\\